erebys-2/fire_burdened/README.txt

     Download the following:
     1. Python,
-    2. Pygame,
+    2. Pygame CE,

-        To install Pygame on Windows:
+        To install Pygame CE on Windows:
-        Win + R, type "cmd", enter, then paste: "python -m pip install -U pygame"
+        Win + R, type "cmd", enter, then paste: "pip install pygame-ce"

-    3. Visual Studio Code or some other IDE,
+    3. (OPTIONAL) Visual Studio Code or some other IDE,

         Download the microsoft python extension, then go into settings and search "Execute in File Dir", set it as enable.